garrytrinder/msteams-azure-search-openai-demo/README.md

 > ![IMPORTANT]
 > An Azure subscription is required to deploy this project to Azure.

-1. Create [env.dev](#envdev) and [env.dev.user](#envdevuser) files in `env` folder.
-1. Update `APP_BACKEND_ENDPOINT` variable in `env.dev` with the URL of your provisioned backend.
-1. Open Teams Toolkit from the sidebar in VSCode.
+1. Open the side bar in VS Code, select the `Teams Toolkit` icon
-1. Select `Provision` and follow steps to provision resources in Azure.
+1. In the `Lifecycle` section, select `Provision` and follow steps to provision resources in Azure.
-1. Select `Deploy` and follow steps to build and deploy app code to Azure.
+1. In the `Lifecycle` section, select `Deploy` and follow steps to build and deploy app code to Azure.
-1. Select `Publish` to publish to and approve the app in your Microsoft Teams organizational store.
+1. In the `Lifecycle` section, select `Publish` to publish to and approve the app in your Microsoft Teams organizational store.

 The following resources will be deployed to Azure: